mnielsen/cognitivemedium/_posts/2018-12-13-qm-interpretation.md

 This essay is a preliminary draft version of some material to be included in a larger project (joint with Andy Matuschak).
 My thinking will almost certainly change!
 In particular, in this draft I've really pushed on the agnosticism and shut-up-and-calculate angle.
+It'd be better if it were more opinionated, and dug more into specific details.
 It is, of course, tempting to get into the details of different interpretations.
 The pull of physicist's disease is strong!
 But just maybe we can make some progress &hellip;

 ### Citation and licensing